1. Jainism was founded by__________.

 Explanation: Sadhu (monks), Sadhvi (nuns), Shravaka (male lay followers), Shravika (female lay followers).

-26. The First Jain Council was held at:
+26. The First Jain Council was held at__________.

 A) Pataliputra